naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Nadine Annoyed: Technically, this is plan P.

-Eris: Plan P?
+Eris Annoyed: Plan P?
 Is there a plan M?

 Nadine Happy: Yes, but I marry Clara in plan M.